The Greatest Baseball Game Never Played

 The Greatest Baseball Game Never Played was a 1982 simulated broadcast of a hypothetical baseball game between all-time Major League Baseball greats.
-The broadcast was aired on 200 radio stations in the United States and Canada and also released as a record album.
+The broadcast was aired on 200 radio stations on the evening of July 14, 1982, in the United States and Canada and also released as a record album.

 The simulated game was announced by Jack Buck and Lindsey Nelson and set in Philadelphia's Shibe Park.
 Following the format of the All-Star Game, it featured National League players against players from the American League.
 The National League won 5-4.